branBeckett/data-science-projects/README.md

 ---

-**Thank you for checking out my work.
+**Thanks for checking out my work.
 Want to collaborate on a project?
-Need some advice?
 In Berlin and want to grab some :coffee:?
-Feel free to reach out to me anytime!**
+Feel free to reach out to me anytime**